ziqiaow/IMIX/README.md

 There will be examples for all the functions in IMIX package.
 If you have any question, use help().

 Have fun with IMIX :smiley:

+### Authors
+Ziqiao Wang and Peng Wei

+Department of Biostatistics, The University of Texas at MD Anderson Cancer Center